2-Day Florence Itinerary

 Continue your tour going to Santa Croce, another of the most important churches in Florence.

 Last stop of the day will be the Duomo (Dome), called Santa Maria del Fiore.
 This incredible building was designed by Filippo Brunelleschi, one of the most famous Italian artists.
 The church was constructed utilizing white, pink and green marble.
-This is a landmark
+This is a landmark of the city and you can’t miss it in your 2-day itinerary in Florence.

 Start your second day at Piazza della Signoria.
 There is so much to see in this square, that you really want to take some time to see the Fontana del Nettuno (Neptune fountain), Palazzo Vecchio (Old Palace) and all the statues around.
 It really seems to be in an open-air museum.